Sweet and Savoury Pursuits

 A Great Snack for Toddlers and Kids

-• Substitute ½ cup of whole-pastry flour with oat flour.
+• Substitute ½ cup of whole-pastry flour with oatmeal or oat flour.

 • Replace the brown sugar with coconut sugar for a refined sugar-free muffin.